 The clinic is closed at weekends and bank holidays

-* The clinic is closed on the afternoon of the first Wednesday of September, December, March and June.
+* The clinic is closed on the morning of the first Wednesday of September, December, March and June.

 Once patients have registered, they are asked not to leave the waiting area without informing a member of staff.

 Patients who are asked to return for a follow up consultation will be given a specific appointment time.

 All patients are asked that if possible, they try not to pass urine for a few hours prior to attending clinic because it can affect test results.
 Some patients are asked to provide a sample of urine during their visit.

 There is often more than one clinic taking place at a time so patients are advised that on occasion it may appear as if a patient arriving later may be seen earlier.
 The department understands how frustrating this may seem but makes every effort to call patients through as soon as possible.

 Verbal or physical abuse towards fellow patients or staff is not acceptable.

 Patients will see a doctor or nurse practitioner who will take a history of the problem and ask routine questions about health.